***Below is a summary of UARC's accessibility evaluation. For the full report, click the pdf link in the menu on the right.***

 MSU Usability/Accessibility Research and Consulting (MSU UARC) conducted a high-level accessibility evaluation of Sage Research Methods to evaluate its conformance with WCAG 2.0 AA Criteria.
 This evaluation did not include all functionality or content of the site or all WCAG 2.0 AA Success Criteria.

 During this evaluation, a number of issues were found that will make the site and its content impossible to use for many individuals with disabilities, and difficult to use for many others.

-Other issues were found that will make it difficult for users with a variety of disabilities to effectively use the system, including insufficient color contrast, images of text being used in place of styled text, use of color alone to convey information and purpose, incorrect use of skip links in bypassing repeated navigation on pages, and missing page titles.
-Sage Research Methods High-Level Accessibility Evaluation 2
+Other issues were found that will make it difficult for users with a variety of disabilities to effectively use the system, including insufficient color contrast, images of text being used in place of styled text, use of color alone to convey information and purpose, incorrect use of skip links in bypassing repeated navigation on pages, and missing page title.

 To improve access for users with disabilities, UARC recommends a full WCAG 2.0 AA evaluation and that the problems discovered be remediated.